Pothos Leaves Turning Brown: 6 Ways To Save Your Plant

 Humidity, temperature, and the pot can also cause brown leaves on your pothos plant.

-The Pothos need a humidity range of 50% to 70% to thrive.
+• Humidity: The Pothos need a humidity range of 50% to 70% to thrive.
 If your plant’s leaves are yellowing, wilting, and drooping, or if they turn brown, you may determine it wants more humidity.
+You may put your Pothos next to a plant humidifier or on a pebble tray if you believe it’s not getting enough humidity.

-If there are sudden changes in surrounding temperature, you will notice your Pothos leaves colors changing.
+• Temperature shock: If there are sudden changes in the surrounding temperature, you will notice your Pothos leaves colours changing.
 It often happens when you take the plant outside during hot summer days when it’s hot at noon and chilly at night.
+Maintaining it at a regular temperature is preferable to preventing this problem.
+The optimal temperature for Pothos is 75 to 85 °F. Slight fluctuations within the range won’t harm your plant.

-The pot may be too small for your plant.
+• Small pot: The pot may be too small for your plant.
 When the roots exceed the pot size, they may stick out the potholes.
-As a result, they won’t receive sufficient nutrition and turn weak.
+As a result, they won’t receive sufficient nutrition and will turn weak.
 You will also notice brown leaves on the plant.
+The best solution in this case is to repot your plant.
+This common treatment ensures that your Pothos always has the right pot size to thrive in.

 How To Improve Pothos Conditions?